 1. Be transparent

-Your broker must always act with utmost transparency and integrity.
-He is also required to inform all the parties to a transaction of any factor of which he is aware that may adversely affect the transaction.
+Your broker must always act with transparency and integrity.
+He must inform all parties to the transaction of any factor of which he is aware that may adversely affect the transaction.

 2. Inform and verify